bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     ![Dataset fields](../images/reportingservices/rs-dataset-fields.png)

     !!! info ""
-        If the node is empty or cannot be opened, you need to re-open the data set properties using right click, then clicking the _Refresh Fields_ button.
+        If the node is empty or cannot be opened, you need to re-open the data set properties using right-click, then clicking the _Refresh Fields_ button.

 1. Drag the _Date_ field to the first column of the table.
 It should look like this: